Homemade Gravlax Recipe

 Make-Ahead: You can make this up to 2 days ahead of time.

-How to Store: Place it wrapped in plastic in the refrigerator for up to 5 days.
+How to Store: Gravlax can last tightly wrapped in plastic or parchment paper in the refrigerator at under 40° for up to 2 weeks.
 Freeze it wrapped up in plastic for up to 2 months.
 Thaw for 1 day in the refrigerator before serving.
+I believe keeping it whole and slicing it to order also helps to preserve life.

 CHEF NOTES + TIPS

-- You can also add other spices to the salt and sugar cure, such as cumin seeds, turmeric, fennel seeds, celery seed, or coriander.
+- You can add other spices to the salt and sugar cure, such as cumin, turmeric, fennel, celery seeds, or coriander.

 More Breakfast Recipes